 The proposal should explain, in no more than one page, how the project will facilitate the applicant’s career development as an AD/ADRD researcher, and how the applicant plans to complete the project within two years, with a timetable including the preparation of a journal submission based on the findings.
 Applicants should also disclose any financial or other interests that might constitute potential sources of conflicts of interest for the proposed research.

-Applicants must be faculty members at a US college or university and be US citizens or otherwise be authorized to work in the US.
+Applicants must be faculty members or research scientists (with a PhD, MD or equivalent) at US institutions of higher education, hospitals, or other non-profit research organizations.
+They must be US citizens, legal permanent residents, or otherwise be authorized to work in the US.
 They need not be economists: applications from researchers in related fields, who are studying economic issues, are welcome.
 So are applications from researchers who are not NBER affiliates, and from researchers who are members of under-represented groups.

 Please circulate this call to colleagues who might be interested in this opportunity.
 Researchers who are further advanced in their careers may be interested in the companion READ grant program.